Harsh-6666/Eth1/README.md

 This line declares a public function named check_age that takes a parameter form of type uint and does not return any value.

 # require(x>=25,"total no of cases fought by laywer");
 This line is a condition that checks if cases fought by following lawyer is greater than or equal to 25.
-If it's not, the function will revert the transaction and display the error message "number of cases must be 25".
+If it's not, the function will revert the transaction and display the error message "least number of cases must be 25".

 Age=x;
 This line shows age as x.